Spontaneous Broken Local Conformal Symmetry and Dark Energy Candidate: Introduction

-Recently, a massive vector field as dark energy candidate has been attracted much attention [2-5].
+Astronomical observations have shown strong evidence for the existence of the dark energy, which is assumed to be smoothly distributed through the universe.
+It accounts for about 70\% of the total mass energy of the universe and tends to increase the expanding rate of the universe.
+In practice, the candidate for the dark energy, besides the cosmological constant, is usually taken to be a dynamical component [1].
+Recently, a massive vector field as dark energy candidate has been attracted much attention [2-3].
 There, the dark energy is modeled as a massive cosmological vector field, coupling to the gravity non-minimally and permeating the whole universe.
-The vector field serves as a negative pressure component and causes the universe's expansion to accelerate.
 Although the vector field can be regarded as an origin for dark energy and drives the inflation of the universe, the origin of the vector field itself may have different physical motivations.
-For example, as pointed out in Ref.[6], a vector field was introduced as the requirement of local scale invariance.
+For example, as pointed out in Ref.[4], a vector field was introduced as the requirement of local scale invariance.
 However, one may note that, for a realistic physical model, there is no scale symmetry.
-Since at low energy the vacuum is invariant under (local) Lorentz transformations, it is conceivable that at higher energy matter might transform under a larger spacetime group, such as the scale invariance which is possible to be restored at high temperatures.
+Since at low energy the vacuum is invariant under (local) Lorentz transformations, it is conceivable that at higher energy matter might transform under a larger spacetime group.
 Therefore, if the scale symmetry is realized in nature, if must be a broken one.

-On the other hand, it is instructive to consider a larger symmetry breaking.
-Motivated by the proposition that it is possible for a vector particle to acquire mass due to the breaking of the conformal invariance [2], we consider the case that the full symmetry represented by the conformal group, which contains the Lorentz group as a subgroup.
-Since the breaking mechanism which maintains the preponderance of the dynamical constraints of the symmetry and hence is both theoretically and phenomenologically most attractive is a spontaneous one, in the present paper we consider the spontaneous breaking of conformal symmetry and illustrate the mechanism of introducing a massive vector field into the theory.
+Motivated by that, we consider the case that the full symmetry represented by the conformal group, which contains the Lorentz group as a subgroup.
+Since the breaking mechanism which maintains the preponderance of the dynamical constraints of the symmetry and hence is both theoretically and phenomenologically most attractive is a spontaneous one, in the present paper we consider the spontaneous breaking of conformal symmetry and illustrate an alternative mechanism of introducing a massive vector field into the theory.